 - Walk-halt-walk.
 This will balance your horse and retrain him to listen to your aids.
 Be careful to move gently from one to the other, as abrupt transitions will strain the site of injury.

 - Medium walk – free walk – medium walk.
-Alternating the tempo will build up his back muscles and start to regain the strength he lost during his time off work.
+Alternating the tempo will build up his back muscles and regain the strength he lost during his time off work.

 - If you have gentle, smooth slopes in your vicinity, begin gradual hill work.

-Absolutely no lateral movements should be introduced, e.g. leg-yield and shoulder-in.
+You should introduce absolutely no lateral movements, e.g. leg-yield and shoulder-in.
 These are especially bad for suspensory injuries.